huksley/generate-content-spreadsheet/README.md

 I needed a simple way to manage content for my NextJS website.
 I wanted to use Google Spreadsheet as a CMS, but I didn't want to use any of the existing solutions, because they were either too complicated, too expensive, or too limited.

-### Why not use Google Sheets API?
+### Why not use Headless CMS?

 If you have lots of images, videos, or other files, then you will need to use fully featured CMS.
-But if you only need to manage text content, then you can use this package.
+But if you only need to manage simple text content, then you can use this package.

 ### I am getting wrong columns